Period of Adjustment (film): Production

 Williams' play was originally going to be directed on Broadway by Elia Kazan.
 When he dropped out he was replaced by George Roy Hill.

-MGM paid $100,000 for the film rights, which made the original Broadway production was profitable.
+MGM paid $100,000 for the film rights, which made the original Broadway production profitable.
 The studio assigned Lawrence Weingarten to produce.
-Hill signed a two-picture deal with MGM to direct; the second was to be an adaptation of The Rise and Fall of the Third Reich but it was decided to turn that into a TV series so the contract was amended.
+Hill signed a two-picture deal with MGM to direct; the second was to be an adaptation of William L. Shirer's 1960 book The Rise and Fall of the Third Reich but it was decided to turn that into a TV series so the contract was amended.

 Filming started 10 April 1962.
 Jim Hutton was under contract to MGM at the time.

 Reception

 Critical

 In a contemporary review for The New York Times, critic Bosley Crowther wrote: "Whatever there is in the way of humor in watching young married people quarrel and display attitudes in their relations that range between juvenile and immature is made abundantly available in 'Period of Adjustment, a tart little motion picture from the play by Tennessee Williams. ...
 The humor and pathos of 'adjusting' by clumsy young people is fairly put.
 The only questions are whether it's worth their efforts and whether it's worth your money to watch them fight."

 Crowther praised Fonda's performance: "Jane Fonda is appropriately shallow and jittery as the newlywed wife.
 Her vague emotions and wispy feelings seem no deeper than her goose-pimples, which are revealed in some strangely familiar acting.
 Could it be the late Marilyn Monroe that Miss Fonda seems to resemble?
 She surely won't mind our saying so."

 Variety called it an "uneven film" with "more peaks than troughs".